Ruabon: Iron works, coal mines and chemical works

 The Ruabon area was once heavily industrialised with large deposits of iron, coal and clay.
 Iron was worked in Gyfelia and Cinders as far back as the Middle Ages but heavy industry dominated the entire parish in the 18th and 19th centuries.
 Coal was extracted from pits at the Green, Plas Madoc, Plas Bennion, Wynn Hall, Afon Eitha, Cristionydd, Groes, Plas Isaf, Plas Kynaston, Gardden, Brandie, Aberderfyn, Ponkey and Rhos, but many of these were hit by flooding in 1846 and ceased production.
 Later collieries were built at Wynnstay, Vauxhall and Hafod.
 Hafod Colliery was sunk in 1867 to replace the former Wynnstay Colliery (whose Engine House and Fan House can still be seen on either side of the B5605 to Rhosymedre) after flooding caused it to close in the 1850s.
 Hafod, at first called New Ruabon Colliery, was once the biggest employer in the area.
 It closed in 1968.
 The colliery's coal tip has since been preserved as Parc Bonc yr Hafod.
-The last colliery to work the Ruabon coalfield was Bersham, which at once stage connected with Hafod Colliery underground.
-Bersham Colliery closed in December 1986.
+The last colliery to work the Ruabon coalfield was Bersham, which at one stage connected with Hafod underground, and closed in December 1986.

 Iron was worked at Ruabon, Acrefair, Cefn Mawr and Plas Madoc, and zinc at Wynn Hall.
 One of the main companies was the British Iron Company and their successors, the New British Iron Company, who operated ironworks and collieries at Acrefair from 1825 to 1887.
 In 1867 Robert Graesser, an industrial chemist from Obermosel in Saxony, Germany, established a chemical works at Plas Kynaston in Cefn Mawr to extract paraffin oil and wax from the local shale.
 This was the start of the long association between the chemical industry and Cefn Mawr.

 Much of the mineral wealth of the area was exported by canal over the Pontcysyllte Aqueduct on the Shropshire Union Canal, until the railway reached Ruabon in 1855.
 The site was later acquired by the American chemical company Monsanto, their first venture in Europe, but in 1995 it was sold and renamed Flexys, a specialist in chemicals and additives for the rubber industry.
 The site was later operated as Solutia but closed in 2010.